Carlos Castaneda: Death

-Castaneda died on April 27, 1998 in Los Angeles due to complications from hepatocellular cancer.
+Castaneda died on April 27, 1998 in Los Angeles at the age of 72, due to complications from hepatocellular cancer.
 There was no public service; he was cremated, and the ashes were sent to Mexico.
 His death was unknown to the outside world until nearly two months later, on June 19, 1998, when an obituary, "A Hushed Death for Mystic Author Carlos Castaneda" by staff writer J. R. Moehringer appeared in the Los Angeles Times.
+Castaneda had reportedly spent the last several months of his life watching VHS tapes of war movies, the last being Stalag 17, which he apparently had a very negative opinion of.
+Prior to his death, his documents and records had been systematically burned by his followers.
+In his will Castaneda's assets were divided among his closest devotees.
+Adrian Vashon, Castaneda's former stepson, the son of Castaneda's ex-wife Margaret Runyan, filed a legal claim, claiming that Castaneda's devotees had changed his will shortly prior to his death to exclude him from the estate.
+A judge later ruled against Vashon.

 Castaneda's students

-After Castaneda stepped away from public view in 1973, he bought a large multi-dwelling property in Los Angeles, which he shared with some of his followers, including Taisha Abelar (formerly Maryann Simko) and Florinda Donner-Grau (formerly Regine Thal).
+After Castaneda stepped away from public view in the early 1970s, he used the significant money he made from the Don Juan books to buy a large multi-dwelling property in Los Angeles, which he shared with some of his followers.
+From then until his death, Castaneda cultivated an inner circle of young female devotees who he called "witches" or "chacmools" (after a type of Mesoamerican statue), who were instructed to cut their hair short into a boyish cut and bathe in rosemary-infused water.
+Those "witches" who became part of his inner circle were also instructed to "abandon their families, destroy photos, legally change their names, and become [Castaneda]'s sexual subordinates."
+The "chacmools" closest to Castaneda were involved in running Cleargreen Inc., a business organisation which promoted Castaneda's teachings by selling videos, workshops, and other items like t-shirts, which also served as a way to recruit new followers.
+Castaneda's circle of devotees has been described by some as a "cult".
+Notable witches/chacmools include Taisha Abelar (formerly Maryann Simko) and Florinda Donner-Grau (formerly Regine Thal).
 Like Castaneda, Abelar, and Donner-Grau were students of anthropology at UCLA.
 Each subsequently wrote a book about her experiences of Castaneda's / don Juan's teachings from a female perspective: The Sorcerer's Crossing: A Woman's Journey by Taisha Abelar, and Being-in-Dreaming: An Initiation into the Sorcerers' World by Florinda Donner.
 Castaneda endorsed both of these books as authentic reports of the sorcery experience of Don Juan's world.